nholthaus/units/README.md

 ![copyright](https://img.shields.io/badge/%C2%A9-Nic_Holthaus-orange.svg)
 ![standard](https://img.shields.io/badge/std-c%2B%2B23-blue.svg)

-`units` lets you write physical quantities as types.
-A length is a `meters`, not a `double` with a comment.
-Conversions between compatible units happen implicitly and are resolved entirely at compile time, so they cost nothing at run time; expressions that are dimensionally wrong do not compile.
+`units` represents physical quantities as types.
+A quantity is a value with a unit — `meters`, `feet`, `seconds` — that behaves like the number it wraps.
+Conversions between compatible units are implicit and resolved at compile time; expressions that are dimensionally inconsistent do not compile.

+Quantities are written with unit literals (`5.0_m`) or by multiplying a value by a unit constant (`60.0 * km`):

 ```cpp
 #include <units/length.h>